GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 ![Zoom agent view](images/zoom-workflow.png "Meeting scheduling solution to use Zoom from an agent's point of view")

-The following shows the end-to-end customer and agent experience that this blueprint solution enables.
+The following video shows the end-to-end customer and agent experience that this blueprint solution enables.

 ![Overview](images/ZoomVideoSMSBlueprint.gif "Overview")